viraj21/Stock-price-prediction/README.md

 # Stock-price-prediction
-A beginner's try at developing a fairly accurate machine learning model to predict the prices of equity shares of a comapny.
+A beginner's try at developing a fairly accurate machine learning model to predict the prices of equity shares of a company.